Chris Dolan

 Chris Dolan (born 1957, Glasgow, Scotland) is a Scottish novelist, poet, and playwright.
+He is married to Moira Dolan and they currently live in Glasgow with their children.
+He is a lecturer in English Literature at Glasgow Caledonian University and is Programme Leader of the master's degree programme in Television Screenwriting there.

 Career

 Dolan has published four novels (Ascension Day, Redlegs, Potter's Field and Aliyyah), two collections of short stories and two non-fiction books.
 He has had three full-length stage plays produced internationally, with five shorter pieces and four collaborations with Spanish dramatists.
 He has written over 50 hours of television, and more of radio drama.
 He has worked in collaboration with visual artists on several pieces of public art, has published poems, broadcasts regularly and writes for Scottish and London newspapers.

+He also translates and adapts drama from Spanish, including Short Spin and Wheesht, and translates his own work into Spanish.